 Likewise, if you explore further into the UP, beyond Munising which is the hub for visiting Pictured Rocks, you will be treated with more stunning scenery.
 From waterfalls to a historic lighthouse to a very blue natural spring, the upper peninsula of Michigan will not disappoint.
 This guide will also help you explore the Upper Peninsula of Michigan.

 We spent 5 days exploring the Pictured Rocks and surrounding area in the upper peninsula of Michigan.
 We would recommend spending at least that much time in this area, if not more, if you want to explore beyond Munising.
 Here is our guide to making the most of your time visiting Pictured Rocks National Lakeshore and the upper peninsula of Michigan.
+For a more updated version of this post, please see our Complete What to do Pictured Rocks National Lakeshore Guide.

 Note: This post is written based on a trip taken in early September.
 We took this trip with our 5 week old daughter.
 For tips on traveling with a baby, please see our Top 10 Baby Travel Tips, How to Hike with a Baby and Flying with a Baby posts.